-Dear people of God, please hear this: The bigger picture, the higher ground is the Person of our Lord Jesus and His
+Dear people of God, please hear this: The bigger picture, the higher ground is the person of King Jesus and His

-not of this realm.
+not sourced from here.
 He is now seated at the right hand of the throne of God.
-He has inherited the nations and possesses
+He has inherited the nations and

-the ends of the earth.
+possesses the ends of the earth.
 He is far above all powers and principalities.
-His name is above all names in this age and the
+His name is above all names in this

-one to come.
+age and the ones to come.
 We have been united with Him and we must be in living union with Him right now, today.
-We have

-been raised up and seated with Him among the celestials.
+We have been raised up and seated with Him among the celestials.
 So, let us seek above where He is.
-He alone is our life and
+He alone is

-our hope.
-Let us get our eyes off this temporal system of man and onto the King of kings and His Presence and
+our life and our hope.
+Let us get our eyes off this temporal system of man and onto the King of kings and His

-Heavenly Kingdom that will come to earth for the ages of the ages.
-Let us press on toward this goal and not be
+presence and heavenly kingdom that is coming to earth for the ages of the ages.
+Let us press on toward this goal